A Week in Hayle Cornwall

 Friday

-A very nice day and made full use of the beach.
-This included a long morning walk along the whole of Hayle beach. (picture above looking the length of Hayle beach)
+It was a very nice day, and I fully used the beach.
+This included a long morning walk, approximately 8 miles, 4 each way, along the whole of Hayle Beach. (picture above looking the length of Hayle Beach)

-Late afternoon train into St Ives for a wander around the shops and evening meal.
+Late afternoon, train into St Ives for an evening meal and wander around the shops.

 Saturday

-We do really recommend the St Ives and Hayle area as a base location providing great beaches and access to so many nice Cornish places to visit.
+We do really recommend the St Ives and Hayle area as a base location, as it provides great beaches and access to so many nice Cornish places to visit.
 Lots of accommodation options from self-catering houses, holiday parks or B&Bs.

 Check out our beach pages for information on locations and our youtube channel for some videos taken during the week.

-The next big question is where to next?
+The next big question is where to go next.